In this episode, I’m sharing five hacks to create more time and manage your authorly workflow better!

-The thing is that you’ll want to prioritise everything on your plate because it’s all important to a certain degree, but this tool helps you to put boundaries in place and help recognise what you can realistically fit into your workday on top of your everyday life.
-Speaking of boundaries, this leads me to tip number 3…
+The thing is that you’ll want to prioritize everything on your plate because it’s all important to a certain degree, but this tool helps you to put boundaries in place and help recognise what you can realistically fit into your workday on top of your everyday life.
+Speaking of boundaries, this leads me to tip number three…

 Boundaries are very important to have in place, and when you work from home it’s easy to blur these lines.
 I’ve burned myself out way too many times because I happen to enjoy my job as much as I enjoy a good Netflix binge—but like all things, too much can be overwhelming.

 It’s really crucial to ensure you are making time for breaks, and purposefully including activities that fill you with joy in your schedule.
 This can be anything from spending time with family, to meeting a friend for brunch each week, to going to a theme park or movie once a month.
 Downtime is just as important as work, and without a balance between the two, it becomes easy to lose motivation and drain your energy.